SimonCropp/MarkdownSnippets/readme.source.md

 If no directory is passed the current directory will be used, but only if it exists with a git repository directory tree.
 If not an error is returned.

+## Document Scanning

-### Behavior
+### source.md file convention

- * Recursively scan the target directory for all non [ignored files](/docs/snippet-exclusion) for snippets.
- * Recursively scan the target directory for all `*.source.md` files.
- * Merge the snippets with the `.source.md` to produce `.md` files.
+The file convention recursively scans the target directory for all `*.source.md` files.
+Once snippets are merged the `.source.md` to produce `.md` files.
 So for example `readme.source.md` would be merged with snippets to produce `readme.md`.
 Note that this process will overwrite any existing `.md` files that have matching `.source.md` files.

 ### mdsource directory convention